outscal/Patrolling-Enemies-Project-Instructions/Chap02-AssembleAssets.md

 There is a huge library of assets that are available online for free.
 You can also use the Unity asset store here : [Unity Asset Store](https://assetstore.unity.com)

-In the project repository, you will find some free assets that you can use as well in the branch called Problem-Statement, of course you can inport any other models too.
+In the project repository, you will find some free assets that you can use as well in the branch called Problem-Statement, of course you can import any other models too.

 # Importing Assets